HKUDS/SepLLM/README.md

 - Evaluate the converted checkpoints​​ using the downstream test scripts mentioned above.
 When running evaluation scripts, specify your converted checkpoint path by setting the `pretrained` field in the `--model_args` parameter.

 ## 4.4 Training by Yourself
-**Note: You must ensure that all configured paths mentioned here are readable and writable for all nodes in the computer cluster.**
+**Note: You must ensure that all configured paths mentioned here are readable and writable for all nodes in the computer cluster.** Therefore, we recommend configuring a shared file system in the computing cluster that allows all nodes to have read and write access.
+This eliminates the need to copy all source code files, configuration files, data, *etc.*, to each node in the cluster, avoiding unnecessary trouble.

+The key files and directories involved in training are as follows:
+- `SepLLM/Training-SepLLM/sample_configs/` for sample YAML configuration files.
+- `SepLLM/Training-SepLLM/training_examples/` for sample training scripts.
+- `SepLLM/Training-SepLLM/megatron/model/sepllm_forward_input.py` for SepLLM.
+- `SepLLM/Training-SepLLM/megatron/sepllm_attention.py` for SepLLM.
+- `SepLLM/Training-SepLLM/megatron/neox_arguments/neox_args.py` for parameter definitions.
+- `SepLLM/Training-SepLLM/megatron/model/transformer.py` for transformer.
+- `SepLLM/Training-SepLLM/megatron/model/gpt2_model.py` for backbone model.
+- `SepLLM/Training-SepLLM/megatron/training.py` for training process.

 ### 4.4.1 Basic Usage